-Fig. 1.
-Photographs of altered fingerprints. (a) Transplanted friction ridge skin from sole [6]. (b) Fingers that have been bitten [7]. (c) Fingers burnt by acid [8]. (d) Stitched fingers [9].
+Fig. 1: Photographs of altered fingerprints. (a) Transplanted friction ridge skin from sole [6], (b) fingers that have been bitten [7], (c) fingers burnt by acid [8], and (d) stitched fingers [9].

-necessary; and 3) mutilated fingerprints are being routinely encountered by law enforcement and immigration officials in several countries, thereby underscoring the urgency of finding a solution to this problem.
+ric systems are much more widespread for large-scale identification than any other biometric modality; (ii) it is relatively easy to alter one's fingerprints using chemicals and abrasives compared to, say, one's iris or face where a more elaborate surgical procedure may be necessary; and (iii) mutilated fingerprints are being routinely encountered by law enforcement and immigration officials in several countries, thereby underscoring the urgency of finding a solution to this problem.

 Developing an automatic solution to detect altered fingerprints is the first step in defeating fingerprint alteration.
 Fingerprint quality assessment routines used in most fingerprint identification systems, such as the open source NFIQ (NIST Fingerprint Image Quality) software [12], may be useful in detecting altered fingerprints if the corresponding images are indeed of poor quality.
 But, not all altered fingerprint images have poor quality (see Figs. 10 and 11).
 Since existing fingerprint quality assessment algorithms [13] are designed to examine if an image contains sufficient information (say, minutiae) for matching, they have limited capability in determining if an image is a natural fingerprint or an altered fingerprint.
-For example, while the synthesized ridge pattern in Fig. 2 is not likely to appear on fingertips, it is declared to be of the best quality according to the NFIQ measure.1
+For example, while the synthesized ridge pattern in Fig. 2 is not likely to appear on fingertips, it is declared to be of the best quality according to the NFIQ measure1.